 (Note: This post applies to any language.
-I often refer to French in posts since it’s my 2nd language and I live in France, but what I’m saying here is by no means specific to the French language.)
+I often refer to French in posts since it’s my 2nd language and I live in France, but what I’m talking about here is by no means specific to the French language.)

 These questions all make me take a deep breath before answering:

-- How long did it take you to learn French?
+- How long does it take to learn French?

 - Are you fluent yet?